-For teen boys coping with anger, emotional issues, depression, behavioral problems, legal issues, or minor drug or alcohol abuse, hope exists.
+For teen boys coping with anger, emotional issues, depression, behavioral problems, legal issues, or substance abuse, hope exists.
 An opportunity for a new life is possible through Teen Challenge Adventure Ranch.
 We lovingly train wayward boys to choose a new path in life, leading them to be godly and upright young men.

-If you would like to find boys ranch in Akron, Ohio, consider that Teen Challenge Adventure Ranch could be just what you are interested in, since time spent away from your hometown–separate from the effect of friends and familiar places—may be precisely the right thing to start a big change.
+If you would like to find boys ranch in Akron, Ohio, consider that Teen Challenge Adventure Ranch could be just what you are interested in, since time spent away from your hometown — away from the negative impact of friends and familiar places — away–separate from the effect of friends and familiar places—may be precisely the right thing to start a big change.
 Parents from around the nation, including Akron, Ohio, select Teen Challenge Adventure Ranch for their boys.

 MORE STAFF — First, we keep student-to-staff ratios low to ensure that boys have an abundance of supervision and individual attention.
 Our staff are highly trained and most have bachelor or master’s degrees in their area of work.

 ADVENTURE-BASED LEARNING — Our outdoor adventure program is second to none.
 Our students have regular opportunities to experience fun and challenging outdoor activities.
 Students enjoy camping, backpacking, rappelling, canoeing, and spelunking (cave exploration).
 Students are challenged physically and learn the importance of goals and perseverance.